 5 AI Gateways Developers Use to Run Claude Code with Non-Anthropic Models

-This article covers five AI gateways that developers use today to run Claude Code with non-Anthropic models, including their core features and where each one fits best.
+This article walks through five AI gateways that developers currently use to run Claude Code against non-Anthropic models, with a breakdown of core features and the setup each one fits best.

-What Is an AI Gateway and Why Does It Matter for Claude Code?
+What an AI Gateway Does for Claude Code

-An AI gateway is an infrastructure layer that intercepts API calls from an AI tool or agent and routes them to one or more LLM providers.
-For Claude Code specifically, a gateway lets you swap out Anthropic's hosted models for alternatives on AWS Bedrock, Google Vertex, Azure OpenAI, or open-source providers without modifying the tool's core behavior.
+An AI gateway is an infrastructure layer that intercepts API calls from an AI tool or agent and dispatches them to one or more LLM providers.
+In the Claude Code context, a gateway lets you redirect traffic away from Anthropic's hosted models toward alternatives on AWS Bedrock, Google Vertex, Azure OpenAI, or open-source providers, all without touching Claude Code's core behavior.

-• Implement fallback logic when a primary provider is unavailable
+- Add fallback logic for when a primary provider returns errors or times out

-• Consolidate usage tracking and cost management across providers
+- Unify usage tracking and cost reporting across several providers

 1. Bifrost